Guseyn/guseyn.com/web-app/md/posts/async-objects-instead-of-async-calls.md

 where `A1, A2, A3, A4, A5` are async objects and `a1, a2, a3, a4, a5` are just simple arguments.
 Then corresponding async tree for this composition would be:
 ![Async Tree Patter](https://github.com/Guseyn/async-tree-patern/blob/master/async-tree.png?raw=true)
 Every node has child nodes as their arguments.
 So, `a1, a2, a3, a4, a5, A5` are leaves of the tree and they are being called first at the same time.
-When their results are recieved, their parents will be ready to be invoked (`a1, a2, a3, a4, a5` are already ready in that case, so we just add them to the argumets of their parent). `A1` is root of the tree, so we invoke it last. `A2` never waits for result of `A3` or `A4`, beacuse `A2` just does not need them.
+When their results are recieved, their parents will be ready to be invoked (`a1, a2, a3, a4, a5` are already ready in that case, so we just add them to the arguments of their parent). `A1` is root of the tree, so we invoke it last. `A2` never waits for result of `A3` or `A4`, beacuse `A2` just does not need them.
 But `A3` waits for result of `A4`, and `A1` waits for results of `A2, A3, A5`.

 Then the sequence of the calls is